CozyCatDev/neko-sensei/README.md

 # About
 This repo contains code for a quiz box that displays E&E related questions presented in an MCQ format.
-This project was created for the [IEEE Stem Playground]().
+This project was created for the [CMSB IEEE Stem Playground]().
 To progress in the quiz, users can press any of the four buttons (representing A, B, C and D).

 Different animations will be displayed on screen depending on whether the questions were answered correctly or not.
 A prize (candy) will be dished out using a servo-controlled arm for each question answered correctly.